Greenside, Edinburgh: Picardy Place

 The tiny hamlet of Picardy is said to have begun in 1730 when the city magistrates brought in a group of refugee silk-weavers from Picardy in northern France.
 The city reacquired the land in 1800 for a formal extension of York Place to the west.

-The south side was demolished in 1969 to create the Picardy Place Roundabout.
-The surviving north side is designed by Robert Burn (1752–1815).
+The early 19th century south side of the street was demolished in 1969 to create the Picardy Place Roundabout, including demolition of Conan Doyle's home, 11 Picardy Place.

+The surviving north side was designed by Robert Burn.
 The palace-fronted block has lost much of its original symmetry, especially with numerous ground floor alterations.
 The east side was "restored" around 1980 as a tax office, recreating the ground floor and basement but removing most of the chimneys.
 This section was converted into a Holiday Inn hotel around 2010.
-The property changed hands in 2017 for £18 million.
+It was sold to International Hotel Properties in 2017 for £18 million.